Mexco Energy (NYSEAMERICAN:MXC) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Mexco Energy (NYSEAMERICAN:MXC – Get Rating) in a research note issued on Sunday.
-The brokerage set a “hold” rating on the oil and gas exploration company’s stock.
+Stock analysts at StockNews.com started coverage on shares of Mexco Energy (NYSEAMERICAN:MXC – Get Rating) in a report released on Friday.
+The firm set a “hold” rating on the oil and gas exploration company’s stock.

-Separately, Canaccord Genuity Group restated a “speculative buy” rating and set a GBX 2 ($0.03) price objective on shares of Mexco Energy in a research note on Wednesday, March 22nd.
+Separately, Canaccord Genuity Group reiterated a “speculative buy” rating and issued a GBX 2 ($0.03) price objective on shares of Mexco Energy in a report on Wednesday, March 22nd.

 Mexco Energy Corporation, an independent oil and gas company, engages in the acquisition, exploration, development, and production of natural gas, crude oil, condensate, and natural gas liquids in the United States.
 It owns partial interests in approximately 6,300 gross producing wells located in the states of Texas, New Mexico, Oklahoma, Louisiana, Alabama, Mississippi, Arkansas, Wyoming, Kansas, Colorado, Montana, Virginia, North Dakota, and Ohio.